$B$-anomalies in a twin Pati-Salam theory of flavour including the 2022 LHCb $R_{K^{(*)}}$ analysis: Extending the simplified twin Pati-Salam theory of flavour

 \subsubsection{High-$p_{T}$ signatures}

-General 4321 models predict a plethora of high-$p_{T}$ signatures involving the heavy gauge bosons and at least one family of vector-like fermions, requiring dedicated analysis such as those in \cite{DiLuzio:2018zxy,Baker:2019sli,Cornella:2021sby}.
-In particular, our model predicts a similar collider phenomenology as that of \cite{DiLuzio:2018zxy}, which also considers effective $U_{1}$ couplings via mixing with three families of vector-like fermions.
-Certain differences arise due to the underlying twin Pati-Salam symmetry in our model, plus the different scalar implementation and VEV structure.
-In general, the results obtained in the dedicated analyses of \cite{DiLuzio:2018zxy,Baker:2019sli,Cornella:2021sby} apply.
-However, we anticipate that some bounds obtained in \cite{Cornella:2021sby,Baker:2019sli} might be slightly overestimated for our model, as they usually consider large couplings to right-handed third family fermions.
+General 4321 models predict a plethora of high-$p_{T}$ signatures involving the heavy gauge bosons and at least one family of vector-like fermions, requiring dedicated analyses such as those in \cite{DiLuzio:2018zxy,Baker:2019sli,Cornella:2021sby}.
+In particular, our model predicts a similar high-$p_{T}$ phenomenology as that of \cite{DiLuzio:2018zxy}, which also considers effective $U_{1}$ couplings via mixing with three families of vector-like fermions.
+However, the bounds obtained in the high-$p_{T}$ analysis of \cite{DiLuzio:2018zxy} are outdated.
+Moreover, certain differences arise due to the underlying twin Pati-Salam symmetry in our model, plus the different implementation of the scalar sector and VEV structure.
+Furthermore, we anticipate that some bounds obtained in \cite{Cornella:2021sby,Baker:2019sli} might be overestimated for our model, as they usually consider large couplings to right-handed third family fermions, motivating a dedicated analysis.

-We have included the particle spectrum of BP around the TeV scale in Fig.~\ref{fig:Spectrum}, as a typical configuration for the new vector and fermion masses.
-Fig.~\ref{fig:Decay_Channels_Vectors} shows the main decay channels of the new vector bosons, which feature large decay widths $\Gamma/M$ due to all the available channels to vector-like fermions, plus the choice of large $g_{4}=3.5$ close to perturbativity bounds.
+We have included the particle spectrum of our benchmark scenario in Fig.~\ref{fig:Spectrum}, as a typical configuration for the masses of the new vectors and fermions.
+Table~\ref{fig:Decay_Channels_Vectors} shows the main decay channels of the new vector bosons, which feature large decay widths $\Gamma/M$ due to all the available decay channels to vector-like fermions, plus the choice of large $g_{4}=3.5$ close to perturbativity bounds.

-In this section, we have revisited some of the most simple collider signals, such as coloron dijet searches and $Z'$ dilepton searches.
-We will support ourselves in the complete analysis of \cite{DiLuzio:2018zxy,Baker:2019sli,Cornella:2021sby} to discuss vector leptoquark signals and coloron ditop searches, which also set the most stringent bound on the overall scale of the low-energy model, and we will discuss the situation of vector-like leptons.
-We will point out the differences between our framework and general 4321 models, motivating a future manuscript dedicated to specific collider signals of the twin Pati-Salam model.
+In this section, we revisit some of the most simple collider signals, such as coloron dijet searches and $Z'$ dilepton searches.
+We will also comment on $U_{1}$ searches, coloron ditop searches and vector-like fermions.
+We will point out the differences between our framework and general 4321 models, motivating a future manuscript dedicated to specific high-$p_{T}$ signals of the twin PS model.